velexi-corporation/VLXI-Cookiecutter-Julia/README.md

   $ git clone git@github.com:velexi-research/VLXI-Cookiecutter-Julia.git
   ```

-* Use `cookiecutter` from the local cookiecutter Git repository to create a
+* Use `cookiecutter` from the local cookiecutter Git repository to create an
-  clean copy of the template for dependency updates.
+  instance of the template to use for updating Python dependencies.

   ```shell
   $ cookiecutter PATH/TO/LOCAL/REPO
   ```

-* In the pristine copy of the template, perform the following steps to update
+* In the instance of the template, perform the following steps to update the
-  the template's package dependencies.
+  template's package dependencies.

   * Set up a virtual environment for developing the template (e.g., a direnv
     environment).